joshex150/portfolio/src/data/about.md

-# Intro
+### Introduction

-Greetings!
-I'm a highly skilled freelance web developer with a deep understanding of advanced web development.
-I bring a wealth of expertise to every project, encompassing the entire spectrum from user interface design to testing and debugging.
-My proficiency spans design, installation, testing, and maintenance of web systems.
-I possess versatile skills across various technologies like JavaScript, TypeScript, React, Vite, Node.js, Express.js, HTML, CSS, MongoDB, Firebase, and SQL.
-My strengths shine whether I'm working solo on independent projects or collaborating as a vital team player.
+Hello!
+I'm a seasoned freelance web developer and computer engineer, passionate about crafting high-quality digital solutions that make a real impact.
+With expertise spanning advanced web development, I bring a complete skill set to every project—from designing user-friendly interfaces to handling rigorous testing and maintenance.
+My technical proficiency covers a wide array of modern technologies, including JavaScript, TypeScript, React, Vite, Node.js, Express.js, HTML, CSS, MongoDB, Firebase, and SQL.

-# Wait there's more
+Whether I'm building from the ground up or collaborating within a team, my versatility shines through.
+I’m equally comfortable leading independent projects or integrating seamlessly into a larger development group to achieve shared goals.

+---

+### Beyond Web Development

-I'm a computer engineer who crafts exceptional digital experiences, with a focus on accessibility and user-centered design.
-My programming journey has led me to fluency in HTML, CSS, JavaScript, TypeScript, Python, and PHP.
-My passion lies in constructing new websites and web apps that answer real needs.
+As a computer engineer, I specialize in creating exceptional digital experiences with a focus on accessibility and user-centered design.
+My programming journey has made me fluent in languages like HTML, CSS, JavaScript, TypeScript, Python, and PHP.
+My passion lies in designing and building websites and web apps that cater to real-world needs—solutions that not only function efficiently but also prioritize the end user’s experience.

+---

+### About YEAN Technologies

+In addition to my freelance work, I am the founder of [**YEAN Technologies**](https://yeantech.com) , a startup that focuses on delivering cutting-edge software development and hardware solutions to businesses of all sizes.
+At YEAN Technologies, we are driven by a mission to empower companies with innovative digital solutions that boost operational efficiency and drive long-term growth.
+Our vision is to become a global leader in the technology sector, providing bespoke software and IT infrastructure that fuel digital transformation across various industries.

+---

 # Education